ray-project/ray/doc/source/rllib-offline.rst

             "exploration_final_eps": 0,
             "exploration_fraction": 0}'

-Since the input experiences are not from running simulations, RLlib cannot report the true policy performance as training progresses.
+Since the input experiences are not from running simulations, RLlib cannot report the true policy performance during training.
 However, you can use ``tensorboard --logdir=~/ray_results`` to monitor training progress via other metrics such as estimated Q-value:

 .. image:: offline-q.png

-In this input mode, no simulations are run, though you still need to specify the environment in order to define the action and observation spaces.
+In offline input mode, no simulations are run, though you still need to specify the environment in order to define the action and observation spaces.
 If true simulation is also possible (i.e., your env supports ``step()``), you can also set ``"input_evaluation": "simulation"`` to tell RLlib to run background simulations to estimate current policy performance.
 The output of these simulations will not be used for learning.

 Example: Converting external experiences to batch format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the env does not support simulation, it is necessary to generate the ``*.json`` experience batch files outside of RLlib.
 This can be done by using the `JsonWriter <https://github.com/ray-project/ray/blob/master/python/ray/rllib/offline/json_writer.py>`__ class to write out batches.
-The `following example <https://github.com/ray-project/ray/blob/master/python/ray/rllib/examples/saving_experiences.py>`__ shows how to generate and save experience batches for CartPole-v0 to ``/tmp/demo-out``:
+This `runnable example <https://github.com/ray-project/ray/blob/master/python/ray/rllib/examples/saving_experiences.py>`__ shows how to generate and save experience batches for CartPole-v0 to ``/tmp/demo-out``:

 .. literalinclude:: ../../python/ray/rllib/examples/saving_experiences.py
    :language: python